solid/process/solid-team.md

 The Solid Team may decide by majority vote to expand the size of the team.
 It may also need to fill a vacancy on the team.
 In either case, this nomination process will be used to propose new team members for addition to the team.

 Any Solid Team member may nominate someone for addition to the team.
-Team members are accepted only through majority vote of the current Solid Team, with explicit approval by the Solid Leader.
+Team members are accepted only through majority vote of the current Solid Team, with explicit approval by the Solid Leader, Tim Berners-Lee.
+Tim Berners-Lee reserves the right to nominate and immediately add a new Solid Team member at any time.

 The Solid Team should reflect the diversity of individuals and organizations in the Solid Ecosystem.
 Candidates nominated for consideration must be able to demonstrate substantial and beneficent contribution to the Solid ecosystem.